avxsynth-testing/avxsynth-wiki/System-Setup.md

          make

   1. Alternatively, you can compile and debug using KDevelop.
-Click here for instructions.
+Click [here](https://github.com/avxsynth/avxsynth/wiki/Using-KDevelop) for instructions.

-##KDev Setup
-  1. In KDevelop, Project-> Open/Import Project the following Makefiles
-    * avx_root/avxcommon/Makefile
-    * avx_root/avxsynth/core/Makefile
-    * avx_root/avxsynth/builtinfunctions/Makefile
-    * avx_root/plugins/autocrop/Makefile
-    * avx_root/plugins/avxframecapture/Makefile
-    * avx_root/plugins/avxsubtitle/Makefile
-    * avx_root/plugins/ffms2avs/Makefile
-  1. For each of the projects above, right click project -> Open Configuration -> Default make target -> set to "deploy"
-  1. In Kdevelop, Project-> Open/Import Project the following Makefiles
-    * avx_root/apps/avxframeserver/frameserverlib/MakeFile
-    * avx_root/apps/avxframeserver/frameserverapp/Makefile
-    * avx_root/apps/AVXEdit/Makefile
-  1. Right click the frameserverapp project, Open Configuration -> Default make target -> set to "rebuild"
-  1. Right click the AVXEdit project, Open Configuration -> Default make target -> set to "rebuild"

-##Build AvxSynth
-  1. For each of the projects, right-click and build.
-Must build in this order:
-    * avxcommon
-    * builtinfunctions
-    * core
-    * frameserverlib
-    * frameserverapp and AVXEdit
-    * autocrop, avxframecapture, avxsubtitle, ffms2avs

 ##Basic Test
   1. in KDev configure AVXEdit launch configuration Run-Configure Launches...